19hours/sg-statutes/Acts/Telecommunications Act.md

 (i) issue such written order to the person as it considers requisite for the purpose of securing compliance thereof;

-(ii) require the payment, within a specified period, of a financial penalty of such amount not exceeding $1 million as it thinks fit.
+(ii) require the person to pay, within a specified period, a financial penalty of an amount not exceeding the higher of the following amounts:

+(A) 10% of the annual turnover of that part of the person’s business in respect of which the person is granted the licence, as ascertained from the person’s latest audited accounts; or

+(B) $1 million.

+[Act 19 of 2011 wef 01/02/2012]

 (2) If the Authority is satisfied that —